HL7NZ/nzf/input/pagecontent/data.md

 NB: section 29 medicines are medicines covered by the Medicines Act that have not been granted formal consent to distribute by Medsafe.
 They are supplied under the compassionate use provisions of Section 29 of the Medicines Act

 These are indicated via the nzf-unapproved extension and is set to true when this applies.
+This extension applies to Medications at the CTPP level.
 There is also a custom search parameter available to allow for searching via this extension.

 #### Usage details